smartman1234/Network_Management_System/readme.md

 // 2015-10-27
 * fix the bug of user account   --- ok
 * put all snmp asset value of 1550 in db    --- ok
-* let main entrace auto detect 1550, if multiple
+* let main entrace auto detect 1550, if multiple     --- ok
 * auto detect the headend device
 * put all snmp asset value of headend in db